How to Use LinkedIn Premium to Grow Revenue

 What are your goals?
 Why are you using LinkedIn?

-- Are you looking for a job or a career move?
+- Are you in a job search or in a new career plan?
 Choose Premium Career.

 - Are you expanding your business network?
 Choose Premium Business.